winkywong1/miniAdventureGame/README.md

 List of features that we plan to implement:
 - The obstacle and the hearts will appear randomly, which matches with the coding requirement 1.
 - Separate in three files for three levels and the structure of the game
+- We wll have a file for the obstables, a file for hearts, a file for the players and a file for the adventure, which fulfils the requirement 4.
+- A program will be set up to